jungsoh/jungsoh.github.io/README.md

 I have experience managing several multi-disciplinary teams and collaborated with subject matter experts with diverse expertise, including statisticians, biologists, IT administrators, and project managers.

 ## Projects
-I have just started uploading my projects, so the list is expanding.
+I have just started uploading my machine learning projects, so the list is expanding.

 <table>
   <tr align='center'>